PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 </CardFooter>
 ```

-Now, let's test and see if we are able to see our Strapi Errors.
-Try to create another user with an email that you used to create your first user.
+Let's test and see if we can see our Strapi Errors.
+Try creating another user with an email you used to make your first user.

 You should see the following message.

 ![012-strapi-errors](./images/012-strapi-errors.gif)

-Let's improve our `submit` button by adding pending state and making it prettier.
+Let's improve our `submit` button by adding a pending state and making it prettier.

 ## How To Handle Pending State In Next.js With useFormStatus

-When ever we submit a form, we may have pending state and would like to show a spinner for better user experience.
+When we submit a form, it may be in a pending state, and we would like to show a spinner for a better user experience.

-Let's take a look how we can accomplish this by creating a `SubmitButton` component that will utilize the `useFormStatus` hook.
-You can find more details [here](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations#pending-states) in the Next.js docs.
+Let's look at how we can accomplish this by creating a `SubmitButton` component that will utilize the `useFormStatus` hook.
+The Next.js docs provide more details [here](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations#pending-states).

-the `useFormStatus` is a Hook that gives you status information of the last form submission.
-And that is exactly what we are going to use to get the status of our form to show our loading spinner.
+The `useFormStatus` Hook gives you the status information of the last form submission.
+We will use that to get the status of our form and show our loading spinner.

-Let's start by navigating to `app/components/custom` and creating the following file name `SubmitButton.tsx` and adding the following code.
+Let's start by navigating to `app/components/custom`, creating the following file name `SubmitButton.tsx`, and adding the following code.

 ```jsx
 "use client";